einyx/terraform-aws-module-vault-enterprise/README.md

 1. Deploy that AMI across an Auto Scaling Group in a private subnet using the Terraform.

+# Security

+1. Ami compliance

+## SSL Certificates

+There are 2 types of certificates generated, one is the main responsabile to handle the traffic to the ALB, the other sets is for internal cluster communication and for CLI tools.
+We generate them at run time, both leveraging ACM and cfssl.

+## Cgroup isolation

+We achieve some isolation using cgroup, leveraging some features of systemd

+1. Restict to user
+User=vault
+Group=vault

+1. Don't mess with /dev
+PrivateDevices=yes

+1. Private tmp
+PrivateTmp=yes

+1. Read only file system /usr /var /etc ProtectSystem=full

+1. Home read only
+ProtectHome=read-only

 ## How do I contribute to this Module?